jstrother/jstrother/README.md

 ## Hey!
 What's up?
 How's it going?

-- I've recently started learning Rust.
-I look forward to all the amazing things it offers!

 - I need to update my profile pic one day...

 - Pronouns: He/Him/His